CCExtractor/ccextractor/docs/OCR.md

 https://drive.google.com/file/d/0B2ou7ZfB-2nZOTRtc3hJMHBtUFk/view?usp=sharing

 put the path of libs/include of leptonica and tesseract in library paths.
-step 1) In visual studio 2013 right click <Project> and select property.
+1. In visual studio 2013 right click <Project> and select property.
-step 2) Select Configuration properties in left panel(column) of property.
+2. Select Configuration properties in left panel(column) of property.
-step 3) Select VC++ Directory.
+3. Select VC++ Directory.
-step 4) In the right pane, in the right-hand column of the VC++ Directory property, open the drop-down menu and choose Edit.
+4. In the right pane, in the right-hand column of the VC++ Directory property, open the drop-down menu and choose Edit.
-Step 5) Add path of Directory where you have kept uncompressed library of leptonica and tesseract.
+5. Add path of Directory where you have kept uncompressed library of leptonica and tesseract.

 Set preprocessor flag ENABLE_OCR=1
-Step 1) In visual studio 2013 right click <Project> and select property.
+1. In visual studio 2013 right click <Project> and select property.
-Step 2) In the left panel, select Configuration Properties, C/C++, Preprocessor.
+2. In the left panel, select Configuration Properties, C/C++, Preprocessor.
-Step 3) In the right panel, in the right-hand column of the Preprocessor Definitions property, open the drop-down menu and choose Edit.
+3. In the right panel, in the right-hand column of the Preprocessor Definitions property, open the drop-down menu and choose Edit.
-Step 4) In the Preprocessor Definitions dialog box, add ENABLE_OCR=1.
+4. In the Preprocessor Definitions dialog box, add ENABLE_OCR=1.
 Choose OK to save your changes.

 Add library in linker
-step 1) Open property of project
+1. Open property of project
-Step 2) Select Configuration properties
+2. Select Configuration properties
-Step 3) Select Linker in left panel(column)
+3. Select Linker in left panel(column)
-Step 4) Select Input
+4. Select Input
-Step 5) Select Additional dependencies in right panel
+5. Select Additional dependencies in right panel
-Step 6) Add libtesseract304d.lib in new line
+6. Add libtesseract304d.lib in new line
-Step 7) Add liblept172.lib in new line
+7. Add liblept172.lib in new line

 Download language data from following link
 https://code.google.com/p/tesseract-ocr/downloads/list